bennorris/blog/_posts/2016-07-25-creating-a-ruby-gem.md

 title: beginnings
 ---

-"Facts are simple and facts are straight
+"Facts are simple and facts are straight \\
-Facts are lazy and facts are late
+Facts are lazy and facts are late \\
-Facts all come with points of view
+Facts all come with points of view \\
-Facts don't do what I want them to."
+Facts don't do what I want them to." \\

-      -Talking Heads, "Crosseyed and Painless"
+   Talking Heads, "Crosseyed and Painless"

 ## on elegance